 - Compliment him when he does arrive close to the correct time.

 If you’ve been operating in a reactive environment for a while, you may think that one or more of those options are acceptable.
-However, a person with strong leadership skills knows that none of these options will work long-term.
+However, a person with solid leadership skills knows that none of these options will work long-term.

 A Solution that Lasts

-The only effective solution to Tom’s tardiness problem and average performance is to clarify the expectations you have for him by having positive, clear conversations, and candidly let him know what you expect of him, starting today.
+The only effective solution to Tom’s tardiness problem and average performance is to clarify the expectations you have for him by having positive, clear conversations and candidly letting him know what you expect of him, starting today.

 You could begin by saying to him, “Tom, starting today, there are three expectations that need to be in place,” and then list them specifically for him.
 For example:

 - Be on time for all future 8:00 a.m. project meetings.
 Your punctuality is critical to the value of these meetings.

 - This week, meet with each member of the project team to find out how you can expedite the team’s success.
 Find out from them what they expect and need from you in order to be a “real team.”

 - Follow up with me next Friday with your top five actions for improving your performance with the project team based on the feedback you received from your team members.

 These expectations may sound obvious.
-However, they are rarely outwardly spoken by a reactive manager.
+However, they are rarely outwardly spoken about by a reactive manager.
 Typically, a reactive manager just stays frustrated with Tom.

 What About Jane?

 Let’s look at another example: Suppose you have a presentation for a new customer due.
 You’ve had two weeks to complete it, and Jane, who is in charge of designing it, said it would be ready by Friday.
-That day comes and goes and, on Monday, Jane can’t be reached and everybody’s waiting.
+That day comes and goes; on Monday, Jane can’t be reached, and everybody’s waiting.

 When you meet with team members who have dropped the ball to clarify what is expected of them, the clear conversations should go something like this: